port19x/port19.xyz/content/retro-games.md

 [GC](https://gamefaqs.gamespot.com/boards/915781-gamecube/79516002),
 [GBA](https://gamefaqs.gamespot.com/boards/916598-game-boy-advance/66659387),
 I tend to stick to the top 20, with some franchise / genre specific exceptions. \
-[Metacritic](https://www.metacritic.com/) is a decent fallback for finding good games.
+[Metacritic](https://www.metacritic.com/) is a decent fallback for finding good games.\
+Also consider using [ChatGPT](https://chatgpt.com/) for this.
+The keyword heavy crossword puzzle that is game recommendations plays exactly into the strengths of large language models.

-[Romsfun](https://romsfun.com/) is currently the best site for sourcing roms preiod
+[Romsfun](https://romsfun.com/) is currently the best site for sourcing roms period.

 I use [Batocera Linux](https://batocera.org/) as the OS for all my retro gaming needs.